dylan-kuo/covid19-checker/README.md

 ## Future Works
-Migrate the functionality and deploy it to Facebook Messenger Bot and telegram
+Migrate the functionality and deploy it to Facebook Messenger Bot and Telegram Bot.

 ## Installation